-The biggest challenge to the success of natural gas vehicles has been the lack of available refueling facilities.
-As of November 2004, there were only 904 refueling sites for CNG vehicles nationwide and 56 sites for LNG vehicles, of which none were in Maine.84 The cost of building a CNG fueling station can be high.
-Fast-fill stations of mainstream size cost approximately \$500,000 to construct, with public-access stations significantly more expensive than private-access ones.85 The high costs of CNG refueling stations have generally limited construction to firms with CNG fleets that can refuel centrally and to natural gas suppliers.
+The cost of building a CNG fueling station can be high.
+Fast-fill stations of mainstream size cost approximately \$500,000 to construct, with public-access stations significantly more expensive than private-access ones.
+The high costs of CNG refueling stations have generally limited construction to firms with CNG fleets that can refuel centrally and to natural gas suppliers.

 However, the spread of home refueling systems could make CNG vehicles more attractive in the years to come.
 In fall 2004, FuelMaker Corporation-in partnership with American Honda-announced a prototype of the first home CNG-vehicle fueling system, which it projected would be available for sale in spring 2005.
-The cost of the appliance-which takes its natural gas from a home's gas line and can refuel a vehicle overnight-is anticipated to be approximately \$2,000.86
+The cost of the appliance-which takes its natural gas from a home's

 Another major drawback of CNG vehicles is the size of the fuel tanks.
 Evaluators with the U.S. Department of Energy compared the natural gas-powered Honda Civic GX with a conventional Civic and found the CNG vehicle to be equal or superior to the gasoline vehicle in every category but one: trunk space.
-The CNG Civic was rated "poor" for trunk space-due to the limited room allowed by the CNG storage tank-while its conventional cousin received an "excellent" rating.87
+The CNG Civic was rated "poor" for trunk space-due to the limited room allowed by the CNG storage tank-while its conventional cousin received an "excellent" rating.97